 Uzza: Maybe not...

 Uzza: What you called a "cloaked women" does not get much sun.
-A home quarantine, combined with clothing that leaves no exposed skin when venturing outside, deprives the occupant of necessary sun exposure, especially in Canada if they don't take advantage of the warmer months to fill up on vitamin D. A lack or shortage of this essential vitamin can lead to a shorten lifespan; but not before experiencing weight gain, headaches, bladder issues, constipation, diarrhea etc.
+A home quarantine, combined with clothing that leaves no exposed skin when venturing outside deprives the wearer of necessary sun exposure, especially in Canada if they don't take advantage of the warmer months to fill up on vitamin D. A lack or shortage of this essential vitamin can lead to a shorten lifespan; but not before experiencing weight gain, headaches, bladder issues, constipation, diarrhea etc.

 Archie: Too much information, thank you.

 Uzza: Muslims come in all sizes, cloaked or not.
 It's unfortunate that more Muslim women are not aware of the health concerns associated with a lack of sunlight which may not have been an issue in the sunbaked Arabian peninsula when Allah mandated that women wear what some refer to disparagingly as a portable tent when venturing outside the home.
 In fact, it may have been a good thing for the time and place.

 Archie: Maybe it's not that they don't know, but prefer believing in Doctor Allah?

 Uzza: [answering in kind] Perhaps, but they are definitely not as obsessive as Christian parents who don't believe in blood transfusions even when their children's life is at stake.
 Many Muslim women who cover up take vitamin D supplements, which I am sure Dr. Allah would approve.

 Bob: [pipes in on a different subject] I heard that if you don’t want to be a Muslim anymore they kill you.

 Uzza: Allah revealed that He preferred a community of believers be slaughtered rather than be allowed to leave Islam.
 Muhammad said: "If a Muslim discards his religion, kill him."
 But what of it?